c-lan22/310Chatbot/README.md

 ## Richard Nixon Chatbot
 This project allows t=you to interact with the 37th president of the United States Richard Nixon!
- "Here are some simple conversations to try:
+Here are some simple conversations to try:
 -  what is a
 - my name is
 - tell me more
 - suggest activity
 - suggest activity for <# of people>

 ## Tools used
 - Java